 Tune in every Wednesday for a weekly "small dose" of advice, an explanation, or an interview with a web veteran.
 Lauren Bacon has mentored and coached many web professionals as they were starting out and loves sharing all that she's learned from her 15-year career as a designer, front-end developer, and agency principal.

 Skill Level Beginner

-Whatever you decide to do with your downtime, I encourage you to be as strategic as you can about addressing any gaps in your marketing and to take a breather and enjoy your downtime if you possibly can.
-That's it for this week's Web Career Clinic.
-If you have questions about your web career, I'd love to hear them.
-You can drop me a line on Twitter at @laurenbacon, using the hashtag #ProWebClinic.
+Do you have questions about your web career?
+If so, I'd love to hear them.
+Drop me a line on Twitter at @laurenbacon, using the hashtag #ProWebClinic.
 Tune in next time as I explore another topic for web professionals.
 See you next week.